0xking-sol/discord_bot_connector/README.md

 Currently building out compability with Binance API using the python-binance package.
 Bot is able to call last price (and other parameters) from any currency pair on binance.
 The next upgrade is to add market orders.
-This requires providing access to the API above and beyond read-only
+This requires providing access to the API above and beyond read-only.
+Easy to expand other APIs now too from other exchanges

 Example of Bot responding to an embedded message is below.